pikvm/pikvm/pages/flashing_os.md

 3. Congratulations!
 Your Pi-KVM will be available via SSH (`ssh root@<ip-address>` with the password `root` by default) and HTTPS.
 In most networks you should be able to reach Pi-KVM via any browser with the URL `https://pikvm/`.
 If that doesn't work you'll need to find the IP address manually in your router and try it via `https://<ip-address>`.
 The default login username is `admin` with `admin` as the password).
 For HTTPS a self-signed certificate is used by default.
 Your browser will give you a warning about an invalid SSL certificate which you can safely ignore.

+*The latest versions of Chrome do not allow access to the page with a self signed certificate.
+You can proceed by typing ```thisisunsafe``` and Chrome will then load the page*

 4. To change the root password use command `passwd` via SSH or webterm.
 To change Pi-KVM web password use `kvmd-htpasswd set admin`.
 As indicated on the login screen, you need to use `rw` to make the root filesystem writable before issuing these commands.
 After making changes, make sure to run the command `ro` to switch the filesystem back to read-only.

 5. After installation, we recommend you to update your operating system: